-After detoxification, treatment of alcohol and amphetamine abuse will focus on several areas including:
+After detoxification, treatment of alcohol abuse and amphetamine abuse will focus on several areas, including:

 - Medication.
 In an attempt to maintain recovery, a doctor may prescribe medication.
 Several medications exist to reduce the pleasure associated with alcohol use.
 If a doctor prescribed the abused amphetamine to treat ADHD symptoms or another condition, a non-stimulant medication will be more appropriate here.

-Don't wait to get your life back.
-Many recovery programs are designed to treat those who have struggled with multiple substances.
-Call 1-888-708-0796 to discuss treatment options.
+Don’t wait to get your life back.
+Many recovery programs are designed to treat those who have struggled with the use of multiple substances.
+Call for free at to discuss addiction treatment options.
 All calls are confidential and will address your individual needs.